-Previously Cynthia was the sole Program Officer at the John M. Belk Endowment where she managed $30 million in grant partnerships designed to increase college success.
-Prior to that, she served as Associate Vice President for Policy Research & Special Projects at the North Carolina Community College System Office, leading comprehensive developmental education redesign across 58 community colleges and serving as a state policy lead for the Bill and Melinda Gates Foundation-supported Completion by Design initiative.
-Cynthia has also been an independent consultant working for clients such as MDC, Inc., Jobs for the Future, and HCM Strategists.
+Previously Cynthia was a program officer at the John M. Belk Endowment where she managed $30 million in grant partnerships.
+Prior to that, she served as Associate Vice President for Policy Research & Special Projects at the North Carolina Community College System Office, where she led comprehensive developmental education redesign and math pathways across 58 community colleges and served as a state policy lead for early guided pathways work supported by the Bill & Melinda Gates Foundation.

-Earlier in her career Cynthia worked for Regional Technology Strategies, an economic and workforce development policy nonprofit, where she helped states and regions create stronger alignment between postsecondary systems and regional industry clusters.
-She spent her first professional years as a legislative staffer on Capitol Hill in Washington, DC.
+Cynthia also had an extensive career in policy research and evaluation for Regional Technology Strategies, a national economic and workforce development policy non-profit, and spent her first professional years as a legislative staffer on Capitol Hill in Washington, DC.

-Cynthia attended public schools in the Charlotte-Mecklenburg school district during the height of school busing and went on to graduate from the University of North Carolina at Chapel Hill with a BA in political science and French.
-She also holds a Masters of Public Policy from Georgetown University.
+Cynthia holds a Bachelor’s degree in political science and French from the University of North Carolina at Chapel Hill and a Masters of Public Policy from Georgetown University.

 Why this work?